Updated: April 24, 2026

 What can Goldcrest do for you?

 Goldcrest is a buyer’s agent that applies tried and tested formulas for buying property in Portugal.
 We research current market conditions and help you find properties that fit your budget.
-Our team visits properties on your behalf, negotiates with the seller, and guides you through the legal process of property acquisition.
+Our team can visit properties on your behalf, negotiate with the seller, and guide you through the legal process of property acquisition.

 We are based in Lisbon and have years of experience working with properties across the country.
-We can connect you to real estate lawyers, designers, architects, and landscape gardeners so you can build your dream home.
+We can connect you to local lawyers, designers, architects, and landscape gardeners so you can build your dream home.
 Whether you need property research or after-sales services, contact us today.

 Frequently Asked Questions about Living in Portugal - Pros and Cons